Che Guevara © hoyasmeg

 Best time to visit Cuba

-Top things to see in Cuba
+What to see in Cuba

-- The Museo de la Revolucion in Havana provides a fascinating introduction to Cuba's colourful recent history.
+-The Museo de la Revolucion in Havana provides a fascinating introduction to Cuba's colourful recent history.

-- Sancti Spiritus is a beautiful colonial city, largely untouched by mass tourism.
+-Sancti Spiritus is a beautiful colonial city, largely untouched by mass tourism.

-- Even non-smokers should take a tour of one of Cuba's famous cigar factories (Partagas is always a favourite).
+-Even non-smokers should take a tour of one of Cuba's famous cigar factories (Partagas is always a favourite).

-Top things to do in Cuba
+What to do in Cuba

-- Take some iconic photographs of 'Yank Tanks' (50's-era American cars) parked in front of faded pastel-coloured buildings in Old Havana (Habana Vieja).
+-Take some iconic photographs of 'Yank Tanks' (50's-era American cars) parked in front of faded pastel-coloured buildings in Old Havana (Habana Vieja).

 Getting to Cuba